rstudio-conf-2022/build-tidy-tools/README.md

 | 15:00 - 15:30 | *Coffee break* |
 | 15:30 - 17:00 | Session 4      |

-## Instructor
+## Instructors

-Emma Rand is a Senior Lecturer in the Department of Biology at the University of York where she specialises in teaching data science and reproducibility, particularly to those who do not see themselves as programmers.
+Emma Rand is a Senior Lecturer (Associate Prof) in the Department of Biology at the University of York where she specialises in teaching data science and reproducibility, particularly to those who do not see themselves as programmers.
 She leads a UKRI funded project called Cloud-SPAN which trains researchers in cloud-based high performance computing for 'omics.
 She is a Software Sustainability Institute Fellow, a Teaching team lead for R Forwards and delivers data science training for the Royal Society of Biology and the Biochemical Society.

 Ian Lyttle is a Data Scientist at Schneider Electric.
 His technical interests include visualization, interactivity, and functional programming.
 He is a community contributor to tidyverse and r-lib, and maintains CRAN packages including vegawidget and boxr.
 He has delivered tutorials on a variety of R topics at UseR!, Uncoast Unconf, and the Iowa State University Graphics Group.